Advil (Advil 200 mg)

 Pill imprint Advil has been identified as Advil 200 mg.

-Advil is used in the treatment of back pain; sciatica; pain; chronic myofascial pain; fever (and more), and belongs to the drug class nonsteroidal anti-inflammatory agents.
+Advil is used in the treatment of back pain; pain; frozen shoulder; chronic myofascial pain; rheumatoid arthritis (and more), and belongs to the drug class nonsteroidal anti-inflammatory agents.
 Prior to 30 weeks gestation: Risk cannot be ruled out during pregnancy.
 Starting at 30 weeks gestation : There is positive evidence of human fetal risk during pregnancy.
 Advil 200 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - Generic Name: